Serving Every Symbol: All-Symbol PIR and Batch Codes

-Let $G = (I_k \mid A)$ be a matrix as constructed in the proof of Proposition \ref{prop:t=3}, except that all entries equal to $1$ in $A$ are replaced by $-1$.
+We next define the matrices that will be used to derive the results of this section.
+Let $G = (I_k \mid A)$ be the matrix constructed in the proof of Proposition \ref{prop:t=3}, except that all entries equal to $1$ in $A$ are replaced by $-1$.
 Note that $G \in \F_q^{k \times n}$ where and that $G$ still has the $3$-all-symbol batch property.
-Now, form $G' \in \F_q^{k\times (n+1)}$ by adding a single parity check column to $G$, i.e., the unique column that makes the sum of all columns of $G'$ equal the $0$-vector, and form $G'' \in \F_q^{k\times (n+2)}$ by adding another copy of the parity column.
-By the construction of $A$, the parity column is simply the vector $\bf1$ (see Example~\ref{Ex:t=4} where $G'$ is shown for $k = 5$ and $G''$ for $k = 6$).

-The theorem follows once we show that $G''$ satisfies the $4$-all-symbol batch property for any $k$.
-We will split the proof of this fact into two steps; in Lemma \ref{Lem:G'IsBatch} we show that $G'$, and hence also $G''$, satisfies the $4$-batch property, and in Lemma \ref{lemma:t=4_G''} we show that $G''$ satisfies the $4$-all-symbol batch property. \end{proof}
+Now let \(G'\in\F_q^{k\times(n+1)}\) be obtained from \(G\) by adding a single parity-check column, namely, the unique column for which the sum of all columns of \(G'\) is the zero vector.
+Similarly, let \(G''\in\F_q^{k\times(n+2)}\) be obtained from \(G'\) by adding one more copy of this parity-check column.
+By the construction of \(A\), this parity-check column is precisely the vector $\bf1$ (see Example~\ref{Ex:t=4}, where \(G'\) is displayed for \(k=5\) and \(G''\) for \(k=6\)).